AutumnHB/GitHub-Actions-Practice/README.md

-This is exists to practice using the Github Actions functioanlity.
+This is exists to practice using the Github Actions functionality.
+This code is simply for testing features and should not be used as a reflection of my coding abilities...
+(Unless for some reason what I program here is particularly impressive to you.
+Then it is a reflection.)